vkirodian/library-management-system/README.md

 4. Book Management
 	* Features: Add Book, Delete Book, Update Book, View Book details for a Book ID, View list of Books for a given Filter.
 5. Book Issuing Management
 	* Features: Issue Book, Re-Issue Book, Return Book, Add to waiting list for a Book, Send email with details regarding fine.
 Send email if book assigned to waiting list.
+Send email if book is past due or nearing due.

 ## Feature List
 * [x] View Book